Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 Types of Taxable Activities in Denmark

-Several economic activities are taxable under VAT Denmark law if performed independently by natural or legal entities.
+Several economic activities are taxable under the VAT Denmark law if performed independently by natural or legal entities.
 These activities include supplying goods and services on Denmark's territory for a fee, receiving reverse-charge services by a taxable person in Denmark, and exporting and importing goods.

 VAT Registration Process